 Contact the Skinner Law Firm at (610) 436-1410 for a consultation about your alleged hit and run in Pennsylvania.
 Attorney Michael J. Skinner is knowledgeable and experienced with Pennsylvania’s traffic laws and will make every effort to help you achieve the best possible outcome for the charges against you.
 Call or send an online message today if you have been charged with leaving the scene of an accident.

 With offices in West Chester in Chester County, Michael Skinner is ready to begin your defense today.
-Call to speak directly with an experienced criminal defense attorney about the best ways to protect your rights and resolve the case under the best possible terms.
+Call to speak directly with an experienced traffic attorney about the best ways to protect your rights and resolve the case under the best possible terms.

 The vast majority of hit and run cases involve only property damage of an attended vehicle or an unattended vehicle or other property.
 These hit and run offenses for leaving the scene are prosecuted as a misdemeanor.
 If you are driving a vehicle and crash into another vehicle or property which results in damage to the other vehicle or property, then you must stop at the scene, provide certain information, and render aid to any injured person.